SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Experiments

 \subsection{Implementation Details.}

 Our method is implemented in PyTorch and leverages a CUDA-based 3DGS renderer with gradient support for camera poses.
 All models are trained on a single NVIDIA A100 GPU.
 Each training sample corresponds to a scene with context and target views, with the frame distance between context views gradually increased during training.
 The initial learning rate is set to $1 \times 10^{-5}$ for the backbone and $1 \times 10^{-4}$ for all other parameters, and LPIPS and reprojection losses are weighted 0.05 and 0.001, respectively.
 For SPFSplatV2, the encoder adopts a ViT-Large architecture with a patch size of 16, while the decoder is based on ViT-Base.
-The encoder, decoder, and Gaussian center head are initialized from pretrained MASt3R~\cite{leroy2024mast3r}, while the pose head is initialized to approximate the identity rotation matrix for stable convergence.
 For SPFSplatV2-L, the encoder is a ViT-Large from DINOv2~\cite{oquab2023dinov2} with a patch size of 14.
-The encoder, decoder, pose head, and Gaussian center head are initialized from pretrained VGGT~\cite{wang2025vggt} weights.
-All remaining layers are randomly initialized.
-Training is performed at a resolution of $256 \times 256$ and $224 \times 224$ for V2 and V2-L, respectively.
+Training is performed at a resolution of 256 $\times$ 256 and 224 $\times$ 224 for V2 and V2-L, respectively.